fcsonline/drill/SYNTAX.md

 ### Benchmark main properties

-- `concurrency`: Number of concurrent iterations.
-(Optional, default: 1)
 - `base`: Base url for all relative URL's in your plan.
 (Optional)
-- `iterations`: Number of loops is going to do each thread (Optional, default: 1)
+- `iterations`: Number of loops is going to do (Optional, default: 1)
+- `concurrency`: Number of concurrent iterations.
+(Optional, default: max)
-- `rampup`: Amount of time it will take to start all threads.
+- `rampup`: Amount of time it will take to start all iterations.
 (Optional)
 - `plan`: List of items to do in your benchmark.
 (Required)

 #### Plan items